 - Preheat the oven to 350 degrees.
 In an 8×8 oven-proof dish, layer the vegetables.

-- Combine 2 Tbsp each of molasses, ketchup, honey, maple syrup and all seasoning in a medium bowl.
+- Combine 2 Tbsp each of molasses, ketchup, honey, maple syrup, and all seasoning in a medium bowl.
 Place chicken in a separate bowl.

 - Bake for 25 minutes.
-Meanwhile, heat remaining sauce in a saucepan and bring to a simmer.
+Meanwhile, heat the remaining sauce in a saucepan and bring to a simmer.
 Combine cornstarch and water in a small bowl.

 - Add cornstarch slurry to sauce and stirring constantly bring to a boil, then reduce to a simmer.